tehCh0nG/signal/README.md

 Extract the binary file to a directory of your choice.
 Signal-cli requires JRE 7 or newer.

-2) Set your JAVA_HOME path in SignalChannel.
+2) Set your signal-cli and JAVA_HOME paths in SignalChannel.

 3) Register your phone number (username) with the Signal service:
 ``` bash